Optical fibres with memory effects and their quantum communication capacities: Notation and basic notions

-\section{Quantum capacity, two-way quantum capacity, and secret-key capacity}
+\subsection{Quantum capacity, two-way quantum capacity, and secret-key capacity}

 In the framework of quantum Shannon theory~\cite{MARK,Sumeet_book}, the fundamental limitations of point-to-point quantum communication are established by the \emph{capacities} of quantum channels.
 The capacities quantify the maximum amount of information that can be reliably transmitted per channel use in the asymptotic limit of many uses.
 Different notions of capacities have been defined, based on the type of information to be transmitted, such as qubits or secret-key bits, and the additional resources permitted in the protocol design, such as classical feedback.
-In this paper, we investigate three distinct capacities: \begin{itemize} \item the \emph{quantum capacity}~\cite{MARK, Sumeet_book}, denoted as $Q$, is the maximum achievable rate of qubits that can be reliably transmitted through the channel in the limit of infinite channel uses.
-The rate of qubits is the ratio between the number of qubits transmitted and the number of uses of the channel. \item the \emph{two-way quantum capacity}~\cite[Chapters 14 and 15]{Sumeet_book}, denoted as $Q_2$, is the maximum achievable rate of qubits that can be reliably transmitted through the channel in the limit of infinite channel uses by assuming that the sender Alice and the receiver Bob have free access to a public, noiseless, two-way classical communication line.
-Note that $Q_2$ is also the proper capacity for entanglement distribution.
-Indeed, an ebit (i.e.~a two-qubit maximally entangled states) can teleport an arbitrary qubit~\cite{teleportation}, and the ability of transmitting an arbitrary qubit implies the ability of distributing an ebit. \item the \emph{secret-key capacity}~\cite[Chapters 14 and 15]{Sumeet_book}, denoted as $K$, is the maximum achievable rate of secret-key bits that can be reliably transmitted through the channel in the limit of infinite channel uses by assuming that the sender Alice and the receiver Bob have free access to a public, noiseless, two-way classical communication line. \end{itemize} {A rigorous definitions of capacity can be found in~\cite{Sumeet_book,memory-review}.
-Let $C$ represent one of the three capacities mentioned above, namely $C\in\{Q,Q_2,K\}$.
-We will employ the following notation: \begin{itemize} \item The capacity $C$ of a memoryless quantum channel $\Phi$ will be denoted as $C(\Phi)$. \item The capacity $C$ of a quantum memory channel $\{\Phi^{(n)}\}_{n\in\mathbb{N}}$ will be denoted as $C\left(\{\Phi^{(n)}\}_{n\in\mathbb{N}}\right)$ (refer to Definition~\ref{def_memory}). \end{itemize} Hence, it follows that \bb C(\{\Phi^{\otimes n}\}_{n\in\N})=C(\Phi)\,. \ee In addition, note that for any $\alpha>0$ it holds that \bb C(\{\Phi^{\otimes \ceil{\alpha n}}\}_{n\in\N})=\alpha C(\Phi)\,, \ee where $\ceil{\cdot}$ denotes the ceil function. }
+In this paper, we investigate three distinct capacities: the quantum capacity $Q$, the two-way quantum capacity $Q_2$, and the secret-key capacity $K$.
+We recall that $Q$ measures the efficiency in the transmission of qubits with no additional resources, while $Q_2$ and $K$ instead gauge the efficiency in the transmission of qubits and secret key, respectively, with the additional free resource of a public two-way classical communication channel between the sender and the receiver~\cite{MARK, Sumeet_book}.
+We give rigorous definitions of the quantum capacity $Q$, two-way quantum capacity $Q_2$, and secret-key capacity $K$ below in Sections~\ref{paragraph_quantum_cap}, \ref{paragraph_two_way}, and \ref{paragraph_secret_key}, respectively (see~\cite{Sumeet_book,memory-review} for another presentation).